Alex Verdugo Player Props: Red Sox vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the third-ranked team ERA across all league pitching staffs (3.07).
+- The Brewers' 3.11 team ERA ranks second across all league pitching staffs.

-- Brewers pitchers combine to allow the ninth-fewest home runs in baseball (19 total, one per game).
+- Brewers pitchers combine to rank 11th in baseball in home runs allowed (21 total, one per game).

-- Miley (2-1 with a 1.50 ERA and 14 strikeouts in 18 2/3 innings pitched) gets the start for the Brewers, his fourth of the season.
+- The Brewers are sending Burnes (2-1) to make his fifth start of the season.
+He is 2-1 with a 4.76 ERA and 17 strikeouts through 22 2/3 innings pitched.

-- In his most recent time out -- out of the bullpen on Saturday -- the lefty tossed 2/3 innings against the Boston Red Sox while surrendering hits.
+- In his most recent time out on Tuesday, the right-hander tossed 5 1/3 innings against the Seattle Mariners, giving up two earned runs while surrendering three hits.

-- The 36-year-old has amassed a 1.50 ERA and 7 strikeouts per nine innings across three games this season, while allowing a batting average of .206 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.